Cell (novel): Plot

 Clayton Riddell, a struggling artist from Maine, lands a graphic novel deal in Boston when "The Pulse", a signal sent over the global cell phone network, turns cell phone users into zombie-like killers.
 Civilization crumbles as the "phoners" attack anyone in view.

 Amidst the chaos, Clay is thrown together with middle-aged Thomas McCourt and fifteen-year-old Alice Maxwell; the trio escapes to Tom's suburban home as Boston burns.
 The next day, they forage for food and band together.
 Clay is determined to return to Maine and reunite with his son, Johnny.
 Tom and Alice reluctantly come with him.
 They trek north across a devastated New England, having fleeting encounters with other survivors and catching hints about the activities of the phoners, who attack non-phoners on sight.

 Crossing into New Hampshire, they arrive at the Gaiten Academy, a prep school where only Headmaster Charles Ardai and pupil Jordan are unaffected.
 Every night, the local phoners pack themselves into the academy's soccer field and "switch off" until morning.
 They have become a hive mind and are developing psychic abilities.
 The five survivors destroy the flock using fire.

 Clay tries to get everyone to flee, but the others refuse to abandon the elderly Ardai.
-That night, the survivors all see a disheveled man wearing a Harvard hoodie.
-They dub him "The Raggedy Man".
-The flock kills other normals in reprisal and orders the group to journey to a location in Maine called "Kashwak".
+That night, the survivors all have a vision of a disheveled male phoner wearing a Harvard hoodie, whom they dub "The Raggedy Man".
+The flock kills other non-phoners in reprisal and orders Clay's group to journey to a location in Maine called "Kashwak".
 The flock psychically compels Ardai to commit suicide.
 Clay and the others bury Ardai before departing.

-En route, they learn that as "flock-killers", they have been psychically marked as untouchables, to be shunned by other normies.
-Alice is killed by a pair of normies.
+En route, they learn that as "flock-killers", they have been psychically marked as untouchables, to be shunned by other non-phoners.
+Alice is murdered by a pair of non-phoners.
 In Clay's hometown of Kent Pond, they discover his estranged wife Sharon was turned into a phoner, but their son Johnny survived.
-Clay has another nightmare revealing that the normie refugees were exposed to the Pulse.
+Clay has another vision revealing that the non-phoner refugees were exposed to the Pulse.
 He remains intent on finding his son, but after meeting another group of flock-killers, Tom and Jordan decide to avoid the executions the phoners have planned.
-Before separating, the group discovers that Alice's murderers were psychically compelled into suicide for touching an untouchable.
+Before separating, the group discovers that Alice's killers were psychically compelled into suicide for touching an untouchable.